We have pleasure in providing you with our Financial Services Guide (FSG).

 If an Authorised Representative provides you with personal advice, additional information explaining how they are remunerated will be included in the Authorised Representative Schedule.

-If we recommend a product or service of a company in the Arthur J. Gallagher Group or refer you to another company within the Arthur J. Gallagher Group, we may receive benefits as a result of the referral or the business you subsequently do with that company.
-The benefits include:
+If we recommend a product or service of a company in the Gallagher Group or refer you to another company within the Gallagher Group, we may receive benefits as a result of the referral or the business you subsequently do with that company.
+The benefits may include:

 We sometimes enter into specific arrangements with a limited number of insurers where we receive fees or other remuneration for the development of insurance solutions or the growth of various insurance portfolios.